Nutrition

 While sourdough is one of the most popular kinds of bread, is it one of the healthiest types of bread?
 For many, the question remains: Is sourdough bread healthy overall?

 To answer this, we need to look at the production process.
 Sourdough is made through a process of fermenting yeast to give the bread its rise.
-The good news is that this process tends to make the carbohydrates easier to digest.
-The bad news is that it also creates a type of starch that is not easier to digest.
+As the Sustainable Food Trust notes, sourdough fermentation may lower glycemic response in some breads.
+However, it's important to note that sourdough still contains gluten and it is not suitable for those with celiac disease.

 Although any type of sourdough is generally better for you than standard white bread, if you want to choose the healthiest type of bread to eat, grab wholegrain sourdough versus the white variety.
-Yet, white sourdough is generally the healthiest white bread if you really don't want to give up this type of bread in place of a whole-grain variety.
+Yet, white sourdough is generally the healthiest white bread if you really don't want to give up this type of bread in place of a wholegrain variety.

-• Calories: 174
+• Calories: 100

-• Total Fat: 1.5 grams (2% DV)
+• Total Fat: 0 grams

-• Sodium: 385 milligrams (17% DV)
+• Sodium: 190 milligrams

-• Total Carbs: 33 grams (12% DV)
+• Total Carbs: 20 grams

-• Total Sugar: 3 grams
+• Added Sugar: 0 grams

 Sourdough is one of the healthiest bread types.